-The Compact Box modules have a wide range of I/O functions; all relevant industrial signals are supported.
+The Compact Box modules have a direct fieldbus connection and offer a wide range of I/O functions.

-The Fieldbus Coupler Box collects I/O data from the extension boxes via the interference-free IP-Link connection.
+The Fieldbus Coupler Box collects I/O data from the Extension Box moduels via the interference-free IP-Link connection.

 The Extension Box modules cover the entire range of I/O signals.